neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 ### Training-Aware CLI Quickstart

 Now that you understand what a Training-Aware Experiment is and the benefits, including the best possible recovery of accuracy for an optimized model, you can now use the CLI to effectively run a Training-Aware Experiment.

-Before you run a Training-Aware Experiment, you need to make sure you are logged into the Sparsify CLI.
+Before you run a Training-Aware Experiment, confirm you are logged into the Sparsify CLI.
 For instructions on Installation and Setup, review the [Sparsify Install and Setup Section](READMEsection.com) in the Sparsify README.

 Training-Aware Experiments use the following general command: